Jharkhand Journal of Development and Management Studies

 (Last date of articles submission on or before 15th November 2024)

-For any query please contract on emails at: jjdms.xiss@gmail.com and jjdms@xiss.ac.in
+For any query please contact on emails at: jjdms.xiss@gmail.com and jjdms@xiss.ac.in

 Call for Papers